merenlab/merenlab.org/courses/PFLS/index.md

 But of course what you want is GC-content, which essentially is the ratio of GC bases to _all_ bases.

-The solution is [here](solutions/EXC-003), and usual, we will go through it together once you are done.
+The solution I wrote almost entirely in AWK is [here](solutions/EXC-003), and usual, we will go through it together once you are done.
 Good luck!

+{:.warning}
+Please note that if your script captures the output of various commands and assign them to variables using `$()`, printing those variables in different operating systems may yield minor differences (such as the inclusion of `\t` or `\n` only in some systems).
+If you wish to use `$()`, please consider being more defensive to prevent them.

 #### Evaluating EXC-003